olivekanengoni/invoicepilot-ai/README.md

 # invoicepilot-ai
-"InvoicePilot — turns a deal brief into a proposal,
+InvoicePilot-AI — turns a deal brief into a proposal, invoice, and ROI one-pager